 Logging and Monitoring

-It is important to understand the core concepts of your framework so that you can easily monitor cluster components and debug PODs.
-There are plenty of options in Kubernetes that can handle monitoring and logging tasks.
-To do so, Kubernetes offers different monitoring mechanisms on node-level, cluster-level, and application-level.
+It is important to understand the core concepts of your framework so that you can easily monitor cluster components and debug Pods.
+Kubernetes offers different monitoring mechanisms at node-level, cluster-level, and application-level.

 In this section of the course, you will be introduced to the various options available for log inspection and monitoring of Kubernetes applications through the following two broad topics: